 Interior, including the altar, was shaped in Baroque style, but it is more restrained than the beautiful facade.

-Throughout the history Christian churches have been the epitome of architecture and arts achievements in Western culture.
+Throughout the millennia Christian churches have been the epitome of architecture and arts achievements in Western culture.

 Presents the history of the capital city of Lithuania from its 14th century legendary beginnings up to 2009, when Vilnius bears the distinction of European Capital of Culture.
-Besides applying the traditional apparatus of historical investigation and referring to a large amount of sources, the special feature of this book is the ample quotes from travelers who passed through the city during their own life journeys.
+Besides applying the traditional apparatus of historical investigation and referring to a large number of sources, the special feature of this book is the ample quotes from travelers who passed through the city during their own life journeys.